• Skip to primary navigation

 • If you have a dough hook attachment for your mixer, affix it now.

-• Put dough into a lightly greased bowl or pot, cover top with plastic wrap, and allow to rise in a warm area until doubled in size, about 1 ½-2 hours.
-Once doubled, beat down the middle of the dough and allow to rise another hour.
+• Put dough into a lightly greased bowl or pot, cover the bowl of dough with plastic wrap, and allow to rise in a warm area until doubled in size, about 1 ยฝ-2 hours.

 • Once your 30 minutes are up, use the reserved dough to make designs on the top of each loaf.